 (Control+N) Creates a new project file.
-If a project is open, you are asked to save the current project before creating a new one.
+If a project is open, CaptionMaker asks you to save the current project before creating a new one.

 Open Project

 (Control+O) Opens a CaptionMaker project file.
 To open other file types, use the Import or Merge options.